UCLA-SEAL/Grafter/README.md

 This project is developed by Professor [Miryung Kim](http://web.cs.ucla.edu/~miryung/)'s Software Engineering and Analysis Laboratory at UCLA.
 If you encounter any problems, please open an issue or feel free to contact us:

-[Tianyi Zhang](https://https://tianyi-zhang.github.io): PhD student and now an assistant professor at Purdue; tianyi@purdue.edu
+[Tianyi Zhang](https://https://tianyi-zhang.github.io): was a PhD student at UCLA and now an assistant professor at Purdue; tianyi@purdue.edu

 [Miryung Kim](http://web.cs.ucla.edu/~miryung/): Professor at UCLA; miryung@cs.ucla.edu